 - I’ve been studying neuropsychology and its practical applications such as FACS, body language and other forms of visually perceivable nonverbal communications.
 It greatly helps in creating photographs that send the right kind of message.

-- My main area of expertise is in social events and portraiture, but I’m also offering aerial (drone) imaging as well as various forms of special and scientific imagery.
+- My main area of expertise is in social events and portraiture, but I’m also offering aerial (drone) imaging as well as various forms of industrial and scientific imagery.

 - As mentioned at the beginning of this post, I never freak out; never freeze either.